 AMD CPUs come packaged with a stock CPU cooler, so if you only plan on upgrading your cooling later on, then you can stick to using the AMD Wraith Prism or Spire cooler.
 If you do plan on buying a CPU cooler, then the decision is between air and liquid cooling.
 Liquid cooling can get very expensive, but there are cheaper options for liquid cooling in all-in-one kits known as AIOs.
 While there might be slight performance and thermal deltas between AIOs and air cooling, you can go with whichever suits you best.

-Our recommended CPU coolers:
+Recommended CPU coolers:

 - Shadow Rock Slim (air cooler)